 Naf, Our Sixth Sense

-The Sense-of-I is a word coined in Shum Sanctuary and is a translation of Rehnadee Shum's Naf.
-Naf is a Fifth-Dimensional Image-Portrait that is nestled in the Second Chakra and is essential to our lives because it carries our life.
-The energy that flows out of Naf enlivens our body and mind that in turn grows our life.
+The Sense-of-I is a phrase coined in Shum Sanctuary and is a translation of Rehnadee Shum's Naf.
+Naf is a Fifth-Dimensional Image-Portrait that is nestled in the Second Chakra and is essential to us because it carries our life.
+The energy that flows out of Naf enlivens our body and mind which in turn grows our life.
 We are actually Naf, our most powerful sense and it is our core that does not die even as the physical body is laid down.
-As Naf we transmigrate from life to life to experience as many lives as we need to for Naf to ultimately uncover itself and evolve from the state of being that is enamoured by I, me and mine to one that is souful and cognisant of its Divine origins.
+As Naf we transmigrate from one life to another to experience as many lives as we need to for Naf to ultimately uncover itself and evolve from the state of being that is enamoured by I, me and mine to one that is souful and cognisant of its divine origins.

 The evolution of Naf is the stepping stone that begins an aspirant mystic's journey inward.
-Just read any guru or Eastern Mysticism spiritual master or mystic's biography and the primordial question of their identity and purpose of life will be central to their quest.
-It invariably leads to the discovery of a sense of self that is subtle yet powerful that lies beyond the hum and drum of daily life that usually occupies the mind.
-This being may at first will seem like inert energy that is too basic to be the source of our colourful 'I-ness' will drive a meditator's spiritual ambition for further exploration of his or her Sense-of-I.
+Just read any guru from Eastern Mystical schools or a mystic's biography and the primordial question of their identity and the ultimate purpose of their life will be central to their quest and teachings.
+It invariably leads to the discovery of a sense of self that is subtle yet powerful that lies beyond the hum and drum of daily life.
+This sense may at first seem like inert energy that is so basic for it to be the source of our colourful Sense-of-I that drives our personality.
+Yet its discovery will drive a meditator's spiritual ambition for further exploration into his or her Naf.

-For me my first ever experience of Naf occured when I was at my guru's monastery for a two month retreat before varsity.
-At that time I hadn't decided to become a monk in the monastery, I just wanted to learn as much meditation as I could before I had to continue my studies.
-I learned Shum meditation for the first time during this retreat though the mystic experience of Naf did not occur to me during a meditation.
-I was raking some lush Mondo-grass that was planted around the monastery off of leaves when I was struck with a vision that lasted for not more than a few seconds.
+For me, my first ever experience of Naf occured when I was at my guru's monastery for a two month retreat before varsity.
+At that time I hadn't decided to become a monk and I just wanted to learn as much meditation as I could before heading back to academia.
+I learned Shum meditation for the first time during this retreat.
+However the mystic experience of Naf did not occur to me in a meditation, instead it was a flash that occured while doing a chore.
+I was raking some lush mondo grass that was planted all around the monastery off of leaves when I was suddenly struck with a vision that lasted for some seconds.
 It was a vision of all the chakras in my body from the base of my spine to the crown of my head and I was looking at myself from inside myself.
-The vision filled me with energy that also brought to bear for the first time the reality of the Innerverse within myself and a sense of being that was different from how I normally felt of myself.
+The vision filled me with energy which also brought to bear for the first time the reality of the Innerverse within myself and a sense of being that was different from how I normally felt of myself.
 The aftermath of this experience grew a conviction within me to pursue spiritual enlightenment as the primary goal of my life and influenced my decision to become a monk.

 - Sit down somewhere you are comfortable.